Guide to Creating Color Schemes

 Color theory is about understanding how color combinations work and how colors are not always how we perceive them to be.

 When placed close together, colors communicate with each other.
 Some are complementary, some make other colors pop, while some colors don’t go well together, making both appear dull as a result.
-Color theory shows us that there are certain color arrangements in a color wheel that can come harmonious if put together in an artwork or design.
+Color theory shows us that there are certain color arrangements in a color wheel that can become harmonious if put together in an artwork or design.
 Below is a familiar graphic showing color combinations that are harmonious based on color theory.

 But don’t forget, color schemes are not only made of combinations of hues, but also combinations of different values and intensities.
 These three variables are known as the three properties of color.